Kalee914/HR_Automation_System/README.md

 ---

 ## How It Works
-1. This program, written in Python, scans specified folders and all their subfolders for PDF and DOCX files.
+1. This program, written in Python, scans specified folder and all their subfolders for PDF and DOCX files.
 2. It extracts text content from each file and uses **Natural Language Processing (NLP)** and **regular expressions** to:
    - Identify candidate names using **spaCy’s Named Entity Recognition (NER)**.
    - Extract **email addresses** and **phone numbers**.